Boyle-Lab/minimera/DOCUMENTATION.markdown

 *   `--foldback-position-epsilon=N`

-    How close (in base pairs) a cluster must be to the beginning of read 2 and end of read 1 to be considered as a foldback cluster (default: 80).
+    How close (in base pairs) a cluster must be to the beginning/end of the reads to be considered as a foldback cluster (default: 80).

 *   `--intercept-epsilon=N`